rlmyandaa/lara-kkn/README.md

 **For Operational Purpose, registering student user could be done directly from Register menu.
-But for registering Dosen account recommended to be done from Admin user dashboard via Create New User menu.**
+But for registering Dosen account recommended to be done from Admin user dashboard via Create New User menu using Admin.
+Or you could Register directly from Normal Register Link, but you need to set up the mailtrap or any valid mail server.**